gech71/leaseFlow/README.md

     ```bash
     npm run prisma:seed
     ```
-    *Note: You may need to update the default user ID in `prisma/seed.ts` to match the `sub` claim from your authentication provider's JWT.*
+    *Note: The seed script now creates a default password for the superadmin user.
+Check `prisma/seed.ts` for the credentials.*

 4.  **Start the Development Server**:
     ```bash